eoinkelly/notes/aws/certified-developer-associate.md

 * streams store data for a maximum of 24hrs
 * can configure a trigger that tirggers a lambda function which can do whatever with it

-Query vs Scan

 Query operation

 * finds items in the table using only the primary key attribute values
     * you must provide a partition attribute name and a distinct value to search for
 * can optionally provide a sort key attribute name and value and use comparison operator to refine the search
 * by default, query returns ALL the data attributes for items with the specified primary keys
 * can use the _ProjectionExpression_ parameter so that the Query only returns the attributes you provide
 * query results are always sorted by the sort key
     * sort order is numeric if sort key is a number
     * sort order is ASCII character code
     * default sort order is asending
     * can provide `ScanIndexForward` paramter to `false` to get descending order
+        * note that despite the name, this parameter is only used on queries
 * by Default is eventually consistent

 Scan operation